KIIP Seminars: Knowledge In International Perspective

 *Free of charge*

-The Vrije Universiteit Brussel and Professor Cornelis J. Schilt invite you to a lecture by Dr Michael Friedman (Bonn University), entitled “On Epistemologies of Weaving and Texture in the Early Modern Period“.
+The Vrije Universiteit Brussel invites you to a lecture by Dr Lotte Fikkers (Leiden University), entitled “‘Richer, then doing nothing for a Babe’: Wardship in early modern English law and literature“.
 This lecture is part of the ERC lecture series ‘Knowledge in International Perspective’ (KIIP).

 Contact: nicolo.cantoni@vub.be and demetrios.paraschos@vub.be